 When looking for a reliable free VPN for Netflix, there are a few criteria you need to pay attention to.
 I tested the following features to rank the best free VPNs for Netflix.
 You can use the list below when shopping for the right VPN:

-- Can access US Netflix — US Netflix has one of the largest libraries out there.
-I tested all the VPNs on this list to ensure that their US servers consistently unblock US Netflix.
+- Can access US Netflix.
+US Netflix has one of the largest libraries out there.
+I tested all the VPNs on this list to see if their US servers consistently unblock US Netflix.

-- Fast speeds and enough data — To stream Netflix without annoying slowdowns, the free VPN app should come with good speeds and enough data.
-I conducted speed tests for all the VPNs on my list to ensure that you can watch your favorite shows without buffering.
+- Fast speeds and enough data.
+This is so you can stream Netflix without long loading times or annoying slowdowns.
+I conducted speed tests for all the VPNs on my list to ensure you can watch your favorite shows with minimal buffering.

 - Compatibility with multiple devices.
 Make sure to choose a VPN that is compatible with the devices you want to stream Netflix on.
 If you want to watch Netflix on devices that usually don’t support VPNs, make sure to choose a VPN that has router support and/or Smart DNS.

 - Excellent customer support.
 If you run into any issues, your VPN provider should provide responsive support to help find a solution.
 I ensured the VPNs on my list offer support whether its via email, contact form, or a knowledge base on their site.
 Even better is live customer support, so you can get immediate assistance.

 Warning!
 The Risks of Free VPNs

 Free VPNs often come with restrictions such as data caps, slow speeds, small server networks, and limited device connections.
 In addition, there are a lot of free VPNs that come with serious risks.